deltachat/deltachat-pages/en/spec.md

 To change the group-name, the messenger MUST send a message with the action header `Chat-Group-Name-Changed: 1` to all group members.

 The messenger SHOULD send an explicit mail for each name change.
-The body of the message SHOULD contain a localized description about what happend and the message SHOULD appear as a message or action from the sender.
+The body of the message SHOULD contain a localized description about what happened and the message SHOULD appear as a message or action from the sender.

     From: member1@domain